-Imagine it´s a regular Monday at work in the not-so-distant future.
+It´s a regular Monday at work in the not-so-distant future.
 You are in your home office, and after a few hours of individual work, you join a meeting.

 You put on your smart glasses and enter a virtual, 3D replica of your company headquarters in the metaverse.
 On your way to the virtual meeting room, you see a colleague in the company lobby.
 You recognize her thanks to her avatar – an accurate, digitalized version of her real-life self.
 She is giving a tour to new employees joining from all corners of the world.

 In the meeting, you plan a training session to improve a sales team´s negotiation skills.
 You will immerse them into a replica of a potential customer´s offices.
 They will have to present their offer and lead a tough conversation like they would in real life.
-Only in the metaverse, it is risk-free for business, more effective and doesn’t require travelling.
+Only in the metaverse, it´s risk-free for business, more effective and doesn’t require travelling.

 Afterwards, you take off your smart glasses for another few hours of focus work only to return to your company´s virtual headquarters.
 You join all your global colleagues in the virtual theater for an all-hands meeting.
 Welcome to the metaverse!

-In the past years, corporate learning and development has broken out of the standard physical classroom.
+Corporate learning and development has broken out of the standard physical classroom.

 Digitally-enhanced spaces, virtual or hybrid classrooms like Barco weConnect for remote or hybrid live training and learning platforms such as LinkedIn Learning, Udemy or Coursera are common in global organizations.